AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/online-channels/utm-parameters.md

 * Campaign is used to identify a specific marketing campaign.
 * It answers the question: "Why are they coming to you?"
-* Use this tag to denote the name of the ad campaign as it exists in Google AdWords or BingAds, or to indicate the name by which you identify the campaign internally.
+* Use this tag to denote the name of the ad campaign as it exists in [!DNL Google AdWords] or [!DNL BingAds], or to indicate the name by which you identify the campaign internally.
 You can even use this tag to specify other information such as geolocation or ad network type.
 * This parameter maps to the Marketo Measure 'Ad Campaign Name field' in SFDC.
-* _Marketo Measure Best Practice_: When determining campaign names, avoid using punctuation marks or empty spaces between the words, because using them can lead to browser encoding errors.
+* _[!DNL Marketo] Measure Best Practice_: When determining campaign names, avoid using punctuation marks or empty spaces between the words, because using them can lead to browser encoding errors.
 For best results, use underscores instead.

 **utm_content**

 * Use the UTM Content parameter when you want to track more than one marketing piece existing on a single web page.
 For example, if you have a "Request a Demo" button and a "Sign Up for Our Weekly Newsletter" button, and wanted to know which one is generating the most traffic, you would name each one and use a UTM Content tag to track them.
 The name of each piece of "content" is the tag's value.
 * This parameter maps to the Marketo Measure 'Ad Content' field in SFDC.
-* _Marketo Measure Best Practice_: This is an optional value but Marketo Measure recommends using it.
+* _[!DNL Marketo Measure] Best Practice_: This is an optional value but Marketo Measure recommends using it.
 This tag is associated with the title of the ad or marketing piece you want to track.
 If you use an image ad, be sure to write the dimensions of the image in its title.

 **utm_term**